godotengine/godot-docs/tutorials/math/rotations.rst

 	M' = R_n(\varphi) M R_n^T(\varphi).

-These are called passive transformations.
+When you rotate the reference frame and leave vectors as is, it is called a passive transformation.

-Now let's consider actually moving those objects (we consider only one reference frame and it's fixed).
+Now let's consider actually moving those objects (we now consider only one reference frame and it's fixed).
 We rotate a vector around some :math:`\boldsymbol n` axis by :math:`\varphi`

 .. math::